How to grow giant Achatina at home. How to care for snails at home

 • Carefully remove sharp pieces with nail scissors;

-• Increase calcium in your diet.
+• Increase foods containing calcium in your diet.

-Video: how the feeding process takes place
+Video: how the feeding process occurs

 In this video, Daria Potapova will tell you what she feeds her pet snails:

 It should be understood that they are grown not only for beauty, but there is also a whole business for breeding and selling shellfish.
-From one animal during reproduction, we get about a hundred new individuals.
+From one animal during reproduction we get about a hundred new individuals.

 • Achatina - giant African land snails

-Achatina care at home
+Caring for Achatina at home

 What do snails eat at home?